September 2, 2024

 Read on as we explain all you need to know about paternity leave, including some major countries with paternity leave laws, and provide answers to some of the most commonly asked paternity leave-related questions.

-Note: the term “paternity leave” is being used less and less in preference of gender-neutral terms, and to incorporate non-traditional families.
-As such, you may see terms such as parental leave or leave for non-birthing parents, which for the purpose of this article, we’ll consider as functionally the same thing.
+The term “paternity leave” is being used less and less today in preference of gender-neutral terms, and to incorporate non-traditional families.
+As such, you may see terms such as parental leave or leave for non-birthing parents.
+For the purpose of this article, we’ll consider these terms as functionally the same thing.

 Paternity leave is an approved absence from work for the father of a newborn child, usually shortly after the child’s birth.